The wrong choice of CRM could lead to rock bottom as you overspend on expensive software.

 - Reports and Dashboards: Gain instant visibility and insights you need to make informed decisions in real-time.
 Spot issues before things go off-track.

-And the reason we call TeamWave one of the most affordable work management software is because they start at a flat pricing of US $39 per month for unlimited users.
+The reason we call TeamWave one of the most affordable work management software is because their plans start at just $39 per month.

-Many business owners at different levels trust HubSpot for their sales and marketing needs and have since the company’s founding in 2006.
+Many business owners at different levels trust HubSpot for their sales and marketing needs since HubSpot’s founding in 2006.

 - Email marketing: Send free bulk emails, create custom email templates, add personalization, and track the success of your email campaigns with HubSpot’s email marketing CRM features.

-- Meeting scheduling: Keep up with your meetings like a pro using HubSpot’s meeting scheduler.
-Even if you have a full schedule, tracking which meetings are on the horizon will be easier with their CRM.
+- Meeting scheduler: Keep up with your meetings like a pro using HubSpot’s meeting scheduler.
+Even if you have a full schedule, tracking which meetings are on the horizon will be easier with this feature.

 - Reporting dashboard: HubSpot’s reporting dashboard reveals the insights that matter to your small business.
-You’ll glean lots of useful information about your company, including what you’re doing right and what you can stand to improve on.
+You’ll glean lots of useful information about your company, including what you’re doing right and what you can improve.

 Like EngageBay, HubSpot’s CRM is free.

-That’s a good thing too, as if you decide you want more out of HubSpot than what their free tools have to offer, you’ll quickly find that their prices are outside of most startup budgets.
+That’s a good thing too, as you’ll quickly find that their prices are outside of the budget of most startups.

-The Starter plan begins at $50 a month and includes features such as meeting scheduling, calling, basic automation, quotes, and a deal pipeline.
+The Starter plan begins at $50 a month and includes meeting scheduling, calling, basic automation, quotes, and a deal pipeline.

-With this plan, you earn such features as calculated properties, forecasting, custom reporting, sales analytics, and lead rotation automation.
+The Professional plan starts at $1,780/month for features such as calculated properties, forecasting, custom reporting, sales analytics, and lead rotation automation.

 This plan boasts features like call transcripts, sales analytics, playbooks, advanced permissions, and hierarchal teams.